sandstorm-io/sandstorm/docs/administering/active-directory.md

 ## Windows Server Active Directory

-**Summary:** Once you have created a directory, you must use ActiveDirectory Federation Services to add a new Relying Party, namely the Sandstorm web application.
+**Summary:** Once you have created a directory, you must use Active Directory Federation Services to add a new Relying Party, namely the Sandstorm web application.
 Each Sandstorm server publishes federation metadata information at a URL available within the SAML configuration page.
 You must configure a rule that sends the user email address to Sandstorm, as well as a rule that declares